 What happens if you do not have a television licence?

-Any retailer or trader who sells or rents televisions or video recorders must give TV Licensing the names and addresses of any customers who buy such items – these details will then be checked against the record of who already has a television licence.
+- any retailer who sells or rents televisions etc must give TV Licensing the names and addresses of any customers who buy such items – these details will then be checked against the record of who already has a television licence;

 A detector van or other detecting equipment may be used – these pick up television signals to an address which by the TV Licensing’s records is not recorded as having a television licence.
 Detector vans are able to ascertain whether a black and white or a colour television set is being used by somebody.